guzikine/pBLAST/README.md

 Python based pBLAST algorithm.

 This program written in python executes the main steps in the BLAST algorithm.
 To run this program, open the **main.py** file.
-The file contains 3 paramter variables that are crucial for determining how sensitive the BLAST algorithm will be.
+The file contains 3 parameter variables that are crucial for determining how sensitive the BLAST algorithm will be.

 The files contained in this project, that have the **.fasta** extension are used for